CharlieInRain/docs-site/docs/light-client.md

-# Run a light client to join Binance Chain
+# Run a light client to join BNB Beacon Chain

-Light client is a program that connects to a full node to help users access and interact with Binance chain in a secure and decentralized manner without having to sync the full blockchain.
+Light client is a program that connects to a full node to help users access and interact with BNB Beacon Chain in a secure and decentralized manner without having to sync the full blockchain.

 ## Light Client Versus Full Node